How Long Do I Have To File a Lawsuit After a Car Accident?

 Your expediency can make the difference between receiving compensation for your injuries and having to pay for everything yourself out of pocket.
 When someone else causes your car accident, the law allows you to file a lawsuit against the at-fault party for damages, but there is a limited window of time during which you can file your case.

 Thus, it is in your best interests to consult with a personal injury lawyer as soon as possible after a car accident.
 Our law firm is here to help.
-Phillips & Associates have been serving the residents of Arizona since 1993 and have helped clients recover over $1 billion in damages.
+Phillips Law Group has been serving the residents of Arizona since 1993 and has helped clients recover over $1 billion in damages.

 What Is the Statute of Limitations for a Car Accident Lawsuit?

 States mandate the laws that govern car accident lawsuits.
 That means each state chooses its statute of limitations.
 Most states allow you two years to file, starting from the date of your accident.
 Should you miss that deadline, your case will likely be dismissed.

 The sooner you file a claim and get started on the process, the better.
 Insurance companies sometimes use bad faith tactics to delay payment until the statute of limitations runs out, and you miss the opportunity to sue.

 What is the Deadline for Car Accident Cases?